Time Since Death: Vitreous, Gastric and Instrumental Methods

 The primary post-mortem changes (algor, livor, and rigor mortis) carry useful information in the first twelve to twenty-four hours after death.
 Beyond that window, temperature equilbration is complete, rigor has resolved, and lividity has fully fixed.
 The forensic pathologist needing to estimate a post-mortem interval of two days, five days, or three weeks must reach for a different toolkit: biochemical markers that change predictably in the post-mortem period, physical evidence of the last meal, surviving electrical and chemical excitability in muscle and iris, and the instruments of modern radiological pathology.

-Vitreous humour, the gel-like fluid that fills the posterior chamber of the eye, is biochemically isolated from the systemic circulation by the blood-ocular barrier.
-After death, ion gradients across retinal and vitreoretinal cells collapse, and potassium leaks from intracellular compartments into the vitreous.
-This rise in vitreous potassium is the basis of the Madea-Henssge regression method, which provides a quantitative TSD estimate with a reported 95 percent confidence interval wider than the Henssge nomogram's early-PMI window but applicable in the 12 to 90 hour range.
+Vitreous humour, the gel-like fluid filling the posterior chamber of the eye, is biochemically isolated from systemic circulation by the blood-ocular barrier.
+After death, ion gradients across retinal and vitreoretinal cells collapse and potassium leaks from the intracellular compartment into the vitreous fluid.
+This rise is the basis of the Madea-Henssge regression method, which provides a quantitative TSD estimate applicable in the 12 to 90 hour range, with a 95 percent confidence interval wider than the Henssge nomogram's early-PMI window.

 The vitreous humour is a colourless, gel-like material filling the posterior segment of the eye.
 Its ionic composition in life is maintained by active transport across the retinal pigment epithelium and the vitreoretinal cells.
 Sodium is kept low in the vitreous relative to serum; potassium is similarly maintained at approximately 5.0 to 5.5 mmol/L in the ante-mortem vitreous.
 After death, the Na-K-ATPase pump ceases, and potassium leaks from the high-concentration intracellular compartment across cell membranes into the vitreous fluid.
 The vitreous potassium concentration rises in a roughly linear fashion with post-mortem interval in the first three to four days, after which cellular breakdown becomes complete and the rise plateaus.